-In the early 1980s, Andujar took a series of black and white portraits of the Yanomami as part of a vaccination campaign.
+In the early 1980s, Andujar took a series of black-and-white portraits of the Yanomami as part of a vaccination campaign.
 In the portraits, they wear numbered labels to help identify them for their medical records.
 The artist recalled how these numerical tattoos seemed similar to those Jews “branded for death” during the Holocaust.
-She later revisited these portraits and created the Marcados series, which reveal the ambiguity inherent in this act of labelling.
+She later revisited these portraits and created the Marcados series, which reveals the ambiguity inherent in this act of labelling.
 Uncomfortable to look at, it was ultimately for their survival.

 Andujar’s own father and paternal family perished during the genocide in WW2.
 This similarity deepened her commitment to the Yanomami struggle.

-In 1992, following the campaign led by Claudia Andujar, Carlo Zacquini, Bruce Albert and Davi Kopenawa among many others, supported globally by Survival International.
-The Brazilian government agreed to legally demarcate Yanomami territory.
+In 1992, following the campaign led by Claudia Andujar, Carlo Zacquini, Bruce Albert and Davi Kopenawa, among many others, supported globally by Survival International.
+The Brazilian government agreed to demarcate the Yanomami territory legally.

 Claudia Andujar was born in Neuchâtel, Switzerland, in 1931 and grew up in Transylvania.
-During the Second World War, Claudia’s father a Hungarian Jew was deported to Dachau where he was killed along with most of her paternal relatives.
-Andujar fled with her mother to Switzerland, immigrated first to the United States in 1946, then to Brazil in 1955 where she began a career as a photojournalist, before becoming an activist.
+During the Second World War, Claudia’s father, a Hungarian Jew, was deported to Dachau, where he was killed along with most of her paternal relatives.
+Andujar fled with her mother to Switzerland, immigrating first to the United States in 1946 and then to Brazil in 1955, where she began a career as a photojournalist before becoming an activist.
 She currently lives in São Paulo.

 Commentary from the experts: